gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_server.md

 Your browser does not support the video tag.
 </video>

 ## Setup
 ### Prerequisites
 * An Enterprise or Pro Teleport Cluster
 * Admin Privileges with access and control of [`tctl`](https://gravitational.com/teleport/docs/cli-docs/#tctl)
-* Jira Server or Jira Cloud installation with an owner privileges, specifically to setup webhooks, issue types, and workflows.
+* Jira Server installation with an owner privileges, specifically to setup webhooks, issue types, and workflows.
+This plugin has been tested with Jira Software 8.8.0

 ### Create an access-plugin role and user within Teleport
 First off, using an existing Teleport Cluster, we are going to create a new Teleport User and Role to access Teleport.